-FTV-45B - Intermediate Television News Production 3.5 units ${\bf CSU}$
+FTV-45B - Intermediate Television News Production $\,$ 3.5 units CSU $\,$

-Prerequisite: FTV-45A.
-Corequisite: FTV-51B.
+Corequisite: Concurrent enrollment in FTV-51B.

 Expanded principles and techniques in television news gathering and television news production for cablecast.
 Students are involved in all aspects of writing, producing and editing completed news stories and serving as studio crew for a regularly-scheduled news program that is cablecast.
 Students are required to produce 5-8 news stories on deadline that meet technical standards of production.
 36 hours lecture and 81 hours laboratory.
 (Letter Grade or Pass/No Pass option.)